Valuing A Business

 The Cost Approach (Asset-based)

 Although the cost approach works quite well when trying to value a single piece of equipment, it becomes quite cumbersome when the list of assets includes all the assets of a business.
-Another drawback of this method is that intangible assets such as brand, customer relationships, trade secrets and patents etc. are difficult to identify and value, and therefore, at risk of being excluded from the total calculation.
+Another drawback of this method is that intangible assets such as brands, customer relationships, trade secrets patents, etc. are difficult to identify and value, and therefore, are at risk of being excluded from the total calculation.

 The Earning Value Approach